Snowflake-Labs/Excelerator/README.md

 ### Overview

-Now we'll walk you through each section of the plugin.
+Now we'll walk you through each section of the Add-In.
 You can work with data sourced from other data sources within Excel (such as files) or you can pull data from Snowflake into Excel.
 You can manipulate the data using VBA scripts and vlookups, but be sure to write that final data back to Snowflake!
-The plugin handles both reading and writing scenarios.
+The Add-In handles both reading and writing scenarios.

 ### Execute a Query
 Pull data into Excel by selecting the “Query" button.
 A search dialog will open that allows you to select a database, schema and table in order to download data.
 Once you select a table you can then choose which columns you would like to reutrn from the selected table.
 You can select all the columns by clicking the "All" button, or select a subset of columns by clicking the "Choose" button.
-Once selected, a SQL statement is created and entered in the buttom text area.
+Once selected, a SQL statement is created and entered in the bottom text area.
 This SQL statement can be manually updated.
 Click the "Execute" button to execute the query in Snowflake and pull down the result set.

 ![](images/image6.jpg)